LGBTQ rights in Taiwan: Conversion therapy

 On 13 May 2016, the Health Bureau of the Taichung City Government announced that medical institutions in Taichung are prohibited from engaging in conversion therapy.
 According to Shader Liu, a member of Taichung's Gender Equality Committee, any group – medical, civil or religious – that practices it is violating the Physicians Act (醫師法) and the Psychologists Act (心理師法), respectively.
 The committee made a request to the Ministry of Health and Welfare to make the new rule applicable nationwide, so as to eliminate the practice.

 On 30 December 2016, the Ministry of Health and Welfare announced that it would draft an amendment to the Physicians Act to prohibit conversion therapy.
 The Taiwanese Society of Psychiatry and human rights groups recommended that conversion therapy be banned.
 Members of the public had the opportunity to offer their opinions on the draft amendment for 60 days, after which the Ministry would issue regulations.
 The regulations were expected to bypass Parliament in late January 2017 and take effect in March 2017.
 According to the Physicians Act, doctors who engage in prohibited treatments are subject to fines of between NT$100,000 (US$3,095) to NT$500,000 (US$15,850) and may be suspended for one month to one year.
 However, the proposed regulations were stalled by fierce resistance from anti-LGBT groups.

 Instead of pushing ahead legal amendments or new regulations, on 22 February 2018, the Ministry of Health and Welfare issued a letter to all local health authorities, which effectively banned conversion therapy.
 In the letter, the Ministry states that sexual orientation conversion is not regarded as a legitimate healthcare practice and that any individual performing the so-called therapy is liable to prosecution under the Criminal Code or the Protection of Children and Youths Welfare and Rights Act (兒童及少年福利與權益保障法), depending on the circumstances.

 Military service

 While lesbian, gay and bisexual people have been able to serve openly in the military since 2002, transgender people are not allowed.

+It was reported that from 1 January 2026 transgender and intersex individuals were no longer banned from military services.
+Exemptions are still applied with certain cases.
+All males over 18 within Taiwan are required to serve within the military for 1 year, because Taiwan has conscription.